PyxelM/alucinara/content/private/crystalline tales/ct2.md

 The group didn't know what to do, but only stood back in fear.
 Soon, however, Carsai seemingly went back to normal, and the group decided quickly to dump the items back into the tree.
 But by the time they returned to the island, the clearing was empty, no tar swamp, no tree, only grass and bushes.
 In fear they laid down their baskets onto the floor and left the gold food there, and fled immediately.

 ### Carsai falls ill
 Soon after however, Carsai's condition became more and more unstable.
 She would break into fits of coughing out the fumes, but would soon go back to normal, just as when she first ate the gold food.
-Eventually, she was unable to lead effectively, and the group resigned themselves to Nairu for her to recover; Nairu had very good healthcare.
+Eventually, she was unable to lead effectively, and the group resigned themselves to Naíru for her to recover; Naíru had very good healthcare.

 Eventually, after a period of a few months to a year, Carsai became bedridden, and was unable to leave her sleep den in the city.
-Soon after she entered the state, her compatriots developed her symptoms, and even the native Nairuans did.
+Soon after she entered the state, her compatriots developed her symptoms, and even the native Naíruans did.

 ### Ykutru and many die
 Not long after the symptoms appeared in the populus, they died, turning hollow with a thin surface, their sorry bodies disappearing when no one was looking.
 Carsai didn't die, her strength as a leader was matched by her strength as a body, and she was hanging on by a thread, still encouraging her compatriots.